Osip622/ph_comps23/README.md

 # ph_comps23
 A repo for all code we have made/used/implemented for our comps on persistent homology.
+We have two main algorithms of interest, one is the net tree algorith from Don Sheehy's (among others') work.
+A description can be found in the paper https://arxiv.org/pdf/1203.6786.pdf.
+We also have edited code from ripser which describes sparse filtrations and generates persistence diagrams and barcodes.
+We can compute the homology of several surfaces and see what aspects persist!